-This measure assesses the percentage of children, ages 3 through 17 years, with a body mass index (BMI) \geq 85th percentile, who had a blood pressure percentile documented and classified as normal or abnormal during the measurement year.
+This measure assesses the percentage of children, ages 2 through 17 years, with a body mass index (BMI) ≥85th percentile, who had documentation of communication of weight classification at an outpatient care visit during the measurement year.
 A higher proportion indicates better performance.

-Obesity in children is associated with a broad spectrum of serious health issues, including obstructive sleep apnea, asthma, hypertension, nonalcoholic fatty liver disease, type 2 diabetes mellitus, depression, orthopedic problems, and skin conditions (Barlow, 2007).
+Obesity in children is associated with a broad spectrum of serious health issues, including obstructive sleep apnea, asthma, nonalcoholic fatty liver disease, type 2 diabetes mellitus, depression, orthopedic problems, and skin conditions (Barlow, 2007).
 While childhood obesity rates have stabilized over the past decade, the percentage of young children and adolescents who are overweight or obese remains high (Ogden, Carroll, Kit, et al., 2014).
-For the 2011-2012 period, nearly 32 percent of children in the United States were reported to be overweight (having a BMI \geq 85th percentile on sex- specific age-for-growth charts), and 17 percent were obese (having a BMI \geq 95th percentile) (Ogden, et al., 2014).
+For the 2011-2012 period, nearly 32 percent of children in the United States were reported to be either overweight or obese (having a BMI ≥85th percentile on sex-specific age-for-growth charts), and 17 percent were obese (having a BMI ≥95th percentile) (Ogden, et al., 2014).